Relative elegance and cartesian cubes with one connection: Relatively elegant Reedy categories

 By non-degeneracy of $x_0$ and $x_1$, the maps $\inl$ and $\inr$ must be isomorphisms, so $(e_0,x_0)$ and $(e_1,x_1)$ are isomorphic. \end{proof}

-\begin{remark} A corollary of the previous theorem is that a pre-elegant Reedy category $\CatR$ is elegant if and only if all presheaves on $\CatR$ are Reedy monomorphic. \citeauthor*{bergner13}~\cite[Proposition 3.8]{bergner13} show that this bi-implication actually holds for \emph{any} Reedy category.
-That is, if all presheaves on $\CatR$ are Reedy monomorphic, then $\CatR$ is necessarily pre-elegant (and thus elegant). \end{remark}
+\begin{remark} A corollary of the previous theorem is that a pre-elegant Reedy category $\CatR$ is elegant if and only if all presheaves on $\CatR$ are Reedy monic. \citeauthor*{bergner13}~\cite[Proposition 3.8]{bergner13} show that this bi-implication actually holds for \emph{any} Reedy category.
+That is, if all presheaves on $\CatR$ are Reedy monic, then $\CatR$ is necessarily pre-elegant (and thus elegant). \end{remark}